-A very special place called the Brookwood Community exists just west of Houston, Texas.
-With the spark of an idea plus much research in the area of finding and maintaining a suitable, life enhancing home for adults with special needs, this wonderful residential community became reality.
+A special place called the Brookwood Community exists just west of Houston, Texas.
+With the spark of an idea plus much research in the area of finding and maintaining a suitable, life-enhancing home for adults with special needs, this stellar residential community came to be.

-How this all came into fruition is due to one lady in particular but successfully operating this community is due to the efforts of many individuals, corporations, volunteers and everyday people who merely wish to shop for terrific gifts, purchase healthy and beautiful garden plants or want to dine in their cafe on some mouth watering cuisine
+How this all came to fruition is due to one lady in particular.
+But successfully operating this community is due to the efforts of many individuals, corporations, volunteers, and everyday people who merely wish to shop for terrific gifts, purchase healthy and beautiful garden plants or want to dine in their cafe on some mouth-watering cuisine.

 Special Needs and Civil Rights

-Because of these mandates handicapped children now have access to education and training from birth up to the ages of 18 or 21.
-Special accommodations are made for each student and many of these students go on to lead successful lives.
+Many of the laws have to do with educating disabled children, such as the Individuals with Disabilities Education Act and its predecessor, the Education for All Handicapped Children Act of 1975.
+Special needs children now have access to education and training from birth up to the ages of 18 or 21.
+Special accommodations can happen for each student, and many of these students go on to lead successful lives.

-Most people survive having the mumps with no long term side effects.
-Her daughter Vicki was not so lucky.
+Most people survive having mumps with no long term side effects, but her daughter Vicki was not so lucky.
 Ensuing encephalitis and meningitis left her with residual brain damage.
-In trying to help her daughter get the best care Yvonne Tuttle Streit began to meet others who had similar needs for their children.
+In trying to help her daughter get the best care, Yvonne Tuttle Streit began to meet others who had similar needs for their children.

 Due to Mrs. Streit's successful fundraising efforts and raising awareness of the need for the development of a residential community where people with special needs could happily live out their lives, Brookwood Community became a reality.